aasthatparmar/ContactManagementUI/README.md

 Pagination:Display a limited number of user records per page to improve performance and user experience.
 Enable navigation through pages (e.g., next page, previous page) to view additional user records.

+Custom Middleware: The project has a custom middleware to handle exceptions globally named, ExceptionMiddleware, it can be used in the entire project wherever the exception needs to be handled.

 These features collectively enhance the usability and functionality of your CRUD application, providing users with efficient ways to manage and interact with user data.

 # Design Decisions: